jcponce/complex/dctools/README.md

         domC = new domainColoring(fn, s);
       }

-Now we just need to plot it using one the following options defined within the 'domainColoring' class:
+Now we just need to plot it using one of the following options defined within our class:

 - plotHSV(opt)
   - opt: 'Phase', 'Modulus', 'Phase/Modulus', 'None'